cvppa2023/cvppa2023.github.io/_pages/program.md

 | A | B |
 | C | D |-->

+The proceedings for CVPPA papers can be found on the [computer vision foundation repository](https://openaccess.thecvf.com/ICCV2023_workshops/CVPPA).
+Extended abstracts may be found below.

+Extended Abstracts
 ---

 **Taking Advantage of Depth Information for Semantic Segmentation in Field-Measured Vineyards.**\